When this article matters

 | DigitalOcean | Compute (Kubernetes), database (PostgreSQL), object storage (Spaces) | Frankfurt (FRA1), EU | SCCs (US-incorporated provider, EU data residency contractually guaranteed) | Encrypted data at rest; metadata in plaintext (email, timestamps, account state) |

-| Anthropic | AI extraction (Claude API) | United States | EU-US DPF + SCCs | Document content during the few-second extraction window; not your account metadata or relationships |
+| Anthropic | AI extraction (Claude API) + website-assistant answers | United States | EU-US DPF + SCCs | Document content during the few-second extraction window; not your account metadata or relationships |

 | Stripe | Payments + invoicing | United States | EU-US DPF + SCCs | Billing email, payment method, plan, invoice line items, VAT ID (if you provide one) |

-| Sentry | Error monitoring with PII scrubbing | United States | EU-US DPF + SCCs | Error traces with explicit PII scrubbing; never personal data |
+| Sentry | Error monitoring with PII scrubbing | United States | EU-US DPF + SCCs | Error traces and request metadata with explicit PII scrubbing — no document content or invoice data |

-| Cloudflare | CDN / DDoS / WAF in front of the website | Global edge with EU presence | EU-US DPF + SCCs | HTTP metadata (IP, user-agent, request path) for traffic to the marketing site; not application data |
+| Cloudflare | CDN / DDoS / WAF in front of the marketing website | Global edge with EU presence | EU-US DPF + SCCs | HTTP metadata (IP, user-agent, request path) for traffic to the marketing site; not application data |

-That's the entire list as of 2026-05.
+That's the entire list as of 2026-07.
 We don't have other customer-facing sub-processors.

 Where the canonical list lives